Ericsson/puppet-module-arc/README.md

 This module requires that you have OpenAFS installed.
 It is intended to be used in cooperation with puppet-module-afs.
 It is needed for modulecmd to work properly on all platforms.

-# Compatability #
+# Compatibility #

-This module has been tested to work on the following systems with Puppet version 7 with the Ruby version associated with those releases.
-This module aims to support the current and previous major Puppet versions.

-This module provides OS default values for these OSfamilies:

- * RedHat/CentOS 6/7/8
- * Suse 11/12/15
- * Ubuntu 14.04/16.04/18.04/20.04
+See metadata.json for compatibility information.

-For other OSfamilies support, please specify all (!) parameters which defaults to undef or [].
+Other operating systems might be supported by specifying (!) parameters which defaults to undef or [].

 # Version history #
 * 2.0.0 2022-08-09